 Julián Is a Mermaid is written and illustrated by Jessica Love.
 This is a book that introduces young readers to a world of freedom of individual expression.
 The story takes place in an unnamed location, and the characters in the book appear to be of Latinx descent and speak both English and Spanish.
 The main indicator that the characters are Latinx is their use of Spanish.
 Without the use of Spanish words, the race/ethnicity of the characters would be unknown but potentially perceived as black or Latinx.

-The author, Jessica Love is a white woman who is married and has two children.
+The author, Jessica Love is a straight, white cis woman.
 She personally does not fit the culture of the characters in her book; however, she focuses on teaching the importance of personal expression, love, and acceptance.
 As a genderfluid person, I didn’t see this as a transgender book, but more of about the freedom of gender expression.
 This book does a great job challenging the reader’s bias and the social norms around gender expression and identity.
 Continue reading.

 Julián is a Mermaid by Jessica Love

 Review Source: Reading Is Resistance PDX

 Buy at Powell's Books